daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - `.md` certification documents files that may define requirements,
 - `.cc`, `.hh`, `.go` source files that may reference requirements.

-#### REQ-TRAQ-SWL-1 Scan for markdown
+#### REQ-TRAQ-SWL-1 Parse all requirement documents

-Reqtraq SHALL scan all folders within a given path, relative to the git repository root, searching for markdown files which will then be parsed for requirements.
+Reqtraq SHALL parse all requirements found in any of the certification documents provided by the configuration component.

 ##### Attributes:
 - Parents: REQ-TRAQ-SWH-1